-10 Things Startups Should Do Before Hiring Freelancers
+10 Things Startups Should Do Before Hiring Marketing Freelancers

-You've bought in to the idea of content marketing, and you're following all the best practices.
-The customer research is done and you're writing content targeted at your buyer personas.
+You've bought into the idea of content marketing, and you're following all the best practices.
+The customer research is done, and you're writing content targeted at your buyer personas.
 You're starting to see results.
 There's been a boost in organic traffic.
 Shares on social media are up.
-You are psyched, and if you have a team, they're psyched, too.
-But you're also a little overwhelmed by the amount of work it took to get to this point.
+You and your team are psyched.
+But you're also a little overwhelmed by the work it took to get to this point.

-Turns out you don't just publish a great blog post every once in a while.
-You find yourself also writing pieces of downloadable content, setting up that series of social media posts, adding click-to-tweets, updating evergreen content, and reaching out to influencers about that guest post.
+It turns out you don't just publish a great blog post every once in a while.
+You find yourself also writing pieces of gated content, setting up that series of social media posts, adding click-to-tweets, updating evergreen content, and reaching out to influencers about that guest post.

 How sustainable is this, with you being the sole member of the marketing team?
-Perhaps you're thinking it's not so sustainable.
+Perhaps you think it's not so sustainable.
 Here are some common signs you need to outsource:

 If you're nodding your head here, read on.
-There's a way to do outsourcing well and save yourself a lot of a grief in the process.
-Here are some things to consider and tasks to complete before you actually find that freelancer who can help you with your content marketing efforts.
+There's a way to outsource well and save a lot of grief.
+Here are some things to consider and tasks to complete before you find a freelancer who can help you with your content marketing efforts.

 The first thing to do is create a content marketing strategy.
-After examining your content marketing strategy, the content needs, and the skills you have in-house, anything you can't easily do with your current staff has the potential to be contracted out.
-Take an honest look at the skills you have in-house and then determine specifically what you need to hire a contractor for.
-This saves you time, and it allows you to know exactly what you're looking for when it comes to bringing someone on board.
-You won't waste the time of prospects who specialize in different work or who are looking for more or less of a commitment than will be required of them.
+After examining your content marketing strategy, the content needs, and the skills you have in-house, anything you can't easily do with your current team member has the potential to be contracted out.
+Take an honest look at your in-house skills and access to technology, and then determine precisely what you need to hire a team member for.
+This saves you time and lets you know exactly what you're looking for when bringing someone on board.
+You won't waste the time of prospects who specialize in different work or are looking for more or less of a commitment than will be required of them.

 2. Set a budget

-Determine what your budget is for any specific task you're thinking of outsourcing.
-The budget necessarily will vary significantly based on the tasks to be done, but if you define this upfront, you'll be able to clearly set expectations in the contract you and your prospective freelancers work from.
+Determine your budget for any specific task you're considering outsourcing.
+The budget will vary significantly based on the tasks to be done.
+Still, if you define this upfront, you can set expectations in the contract you and your prospective freelancers work from.

 3. Have a company style guide